Microsoft Excel can be used to record expenditures and incomes, create budget plans, forecasts, create data charts, and much more.

-After you made an initial deposit of $2,000, you have to make a monthly deposit of $330 for a period of 3 years to reach the goal of $15,000.
+You have to make a monthly payment of $446 for a period of 3 years to repay the loan amount of $15,000.

 By supplying any three of the five variables of a Time Value of Money problem, you can easily get the required answer.
 This can be done by Using Excel as a Time Value of Money Calculator.

 There are many more useful financial functions available in Excel.
 Click here to learn more about it!